Video & Film transfers to

 Having a backup is a very good idea.

-2 - The same thing that happened when VCRs were replaced by DVDs is starting to happen with DVDs in that are being replaced by computer files, and other High Definition formats (like BluRay).
-Although the DVD image resolution and CD recordings will not deteriorate like your Video and audio tapes will, in 20 years, you might not have a DVD player connected to your TV and will have to pay the same rate to transfer the entire DVD to another format again.
+2 - The same thing that happened when VCRs were replaced by DVDs is happening now with DVDs in that they are being replaced by computer files.
+Although the DVD image resolution and CD recordings will not deteriorate like your Video and audio tapes will, in a few years, you might not have a DVD player connected to your TV and will have to transfer the entire DVD to another format again in the future.
 (If you don't believe me, go to Best Buy and try to buy a VCR or a CD player.
-They won't have one to sell you) The relationship between your Compact Disc and your MP3 that you can play on your computer or iphone is the same as the relationship between your DVD disc and an MPEG file that you can play on your computer or your Iphone.
-The MPEG is the MP3 for video files!
+They won't have one to sell you).
+In the same way that CDs got replaced with mp3 files, DVDs are getting replaced with mpeg files.

 3 - When converting records, cassette tapes (video or audio) and film reels, the footage needs to be played back in real time before it can be converted to another medium.
 This is time consuming, and there is no way around it, and that is what makes the process so expensive.
 A 2 hour video or audio cassette takes, well, 2 hours to play back before you can convert it to a DVD.
-But guess what, if you want to convert that new DVD, or if your children want to convert that same DVD in 30 years to incorporate into their new "hologram family album machine" you will still have to play back the DVD in real time to get signals off of it, so it will be just as expensive as the initial transfer.
 But this is NOT the case with digital MPEG or mp3 files.

 I've already captured your footage into my computer, it is only a matter of